maxdan94/HkS/README.md

 A stackexchange question on the topic: http://cstheory.stackexchange.com/questions/20221/find-the-densest-subgraph-of-size-k

-A paper on the subject was published at: http://damnet.reading.ac.uk/
+A paper on the subject: https://papers-gamma.link/paper/8

 ## To compile